cloud-barista/cb-tumblebug/docs/feature_guide/global-dns-management.md

 When using the Label source with a `nsId`, the system automatically scopes the label query by prepending `sys.namespace=<nsId>` to the label selector.
 This ensures only VMs in the target namespace are selected.

-When using the MapUI with the MCI + Label filter mode, `sys.mciId=<mciId>` is also prepended to scope VMs within the selected MCI.
+When using the MapUI with the Infra + Label filter mode, `sys.infraId=<infraId>` is also prepended to scope VMs within the selected Infra.

 ---